Constraint Minimization Problem of the Nonlinear Schr\"{o}dinger Equation with the Anderson Hamiltonian: Introduction

-The construction of the Anderson Hamiltonian on $\mathbb{T}^2$ by paracontrolled distribution were studied by Allez and Chouk \cite{AC2015}.
-By using the tools of regularity structures, Labb\'e \cite{L2019} constructed the Anderson Hamiltonian in $d\leq 3$ with both periodic and Dirichlet boundary conditions.
-Asymptotics of the eigenvalues of the Anderson Hamiltonian is considered by Chouk and van Zuijlen \cite{CV2021}.
-In \cite{GUZ2020}, Gubinelli, Ugurcan and Zachhuber extended the construction of the Anderson Hamiltonian on $\mathbb{T}^2$ by Allez and Chouk \cite{AC2015} for $d=3$, and used these results to study the semilinear Schr\"{o}dinger equations and wave equations for the Anderson Hamiltonian in two and three dimensions on $\mathbb{T}^2$ and $\mathbb{T}^3$.
-For the parabolic Anderson model, the discrete parabolic Anderson model has been well understood during the past decades, has seen in the surveys \cite{CM1994, K2015}, and references therein.
-The well-posedness of the continuous parabolic Anderson model equation was also considered in \cite{GIP2015, H2014, HL2015} by different ways, including regularity structures, paracontrolled distribution, and the transformation method with a elaborate renormalisation procedure.
+The construction of the Anderson Hamiltonian on $\mathbb{T}^2$ using paracontrolled distributions was studied by Allez and Chouk \cite{AC2015}.
+Labb\'{e} \cite{L2019} utilized the tools of regularity structures to construct the Anderson Hamiltonian with both periodic and Dirichlet boundary conditions for $d\leq 3$.
+Chouk and van Zuijlen \cite{CV2021} considered the asymptotics of the eigenvalues of the Anderson Hamiltonian.
+Gubinelli, Ugurcan and Zachhuber \cite{GUZ2020} extended the construction of the Anderson Hamiltonian to $\mathbb{T}^3$ using paracontrolled distributions.
+The well-posedness of the continuous parabolic Anderson model equation has also been studied in \cite{GIP2015, H2014, HL2015} using different approaches, including regularity structures, paracontrolled distributions, and the transformation method with an elaborate renormalization procedure.

-In this present paper, we study the variation problem associated with the Anderson Hamiltonian in 2-dimensional torus $\mathbb{T}^2$.
-It can be viewed as a continuation of our work for the parabolic case \cite{Z2021}.
-We hope to build a bridge between the variation problem and the singular SPDE in the paracontrolled distribution framework.
-Since the Anderson Hamiltonian is a self-adjoint operator in a function space defined by paracontrolled distribution, we study the corresponding Gelfand triple, and define the energy functional via the quadratic form of the Anderson Hamiltonian.
-Moreover, we show that the Euler-Lagrange equation of the energy functional $E(u)$ is an elliptic singular SPDE (\ref{PAME}).
-So the minimizer of the energy functional $E(u)$ is an weak solution of the elliptic singular SPDE (\ref{PAME}).
-We assume that the nonlinear term $f(u)$ satisfies the following assumption: For every $s\in\mathbb{R}$:
+In physics, the nonlinear Schr\"{o}dinger equation is a crucial model that appears in various branches of physics, particularly in Bose-Einstein condensation \cite{DGPS1999}.
+The nonlinear term in this equation approximates the mean field interaction between atoms in many-body particle systems.
+Recently, the theory of Anderson localization has been extended to many-body particle systems, and this phenomenon can be modeled by the nonlinear Schr"{o}dinger equation with the Anderson Hamiltonian \cite{AW2009, BAA2006}.
+While the Anderson localization of the discrete nonlinear Schr\"{o}dinger equation with Anderson Hamiltonian has been considered by \cite{CSZ2021}, and the well-posedness of the continuous nonlinear Schr\"{o}dinger equation with Anderson Hamiltonian has been studied in \cite{GUZ2020}, the study of Anderson localization for the continuous nonlinear Schr\"{o}dinger equation remains largely unexplored.

+In this paper, we focus on the minimization problem with $L^2$ constraints of the energy functional associated with the nonlinear Schr\"{o}dinger equation (\ref{NAME}):